creativeidiot123/Blocker/README.md

 - Language learning with Anki
 - Reducing compulsive social media usage

 It is intentionally strict.
+If you wanna increase the blocking strength even more and wanna go all out on your phone strictness, read this https://github.com/creativeidiot123/Completely-kill-your-phone-addiction, enable it and boom you're gold.

 If you are looking for flexible or gentle blocking, this may not be the right tool.

----

-## 🧪 Status

-Actively maintained and evolving.

-Future improvements may include:
-- Custom reward ratios
-- Detailed usage analytics
-- Additional tamper detection strategies
-- Expanded study-app integrations

 ---